wilsonmar/wilsonmar.github.io/_posts/2022-12-12-investments.md

 Inflation is the invisible tax, which makes a stack of cash melt value because a $100 grocery cart in a year will have less than what can be purchased with a $100 today.

-STRATEGY 1 - buy as much non-perishable goods as you have money and space to store.
+STRATEGY 1 - Live within your means.

-STRATEGY 2 - support your local food bank because of the need.
+STRATEGY 2 - Support your local food bank because of the need.

-STRATEGY 3 - live within your means.
+STRATEGY 3 - Convert cash into tangible assets that retain their value against inflation.
+Food.

-STRATEGY 4 - convert cash into tangible assets that retain their value against inflation.
+STRATEGY 4 - Buy as many goods as you have money and space to store.
+For each item you consume, buy the quantity of how much you consume based on its shelf life.
+Define a way to consume the oldest ones first.

 ## Stock strategy